 The Toddy.
 Imagine Filtron on a budget without a filter.

 By now you must have noticed that with a container for your brew and some filtering mechanism, you should be able to make a good cold brew your self.
 One of these is the trusty French press but I make mine in a canned fruit jar and filter through my Aeropress for clarity of brew.

 The recipe is super simple:

 - I use a cup of coarsely grounded medium roast and add to my jar.
-The Ethiopian Yirgacheffe we sell is perfect for cold brew coffee thanks to it’s fruitiness, sweetness and light body.
+A fruity coffee with balanced acidity is perfect for cold brew coffee, but have fun trying out different coffees!

 - To this I add three cups of iced water

 - Stir intermittently for a minute to allow degassing especially if it is a very freshly roasted coffee